MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

 To start your exploration of generative AI, let's use Copilot for Word to examine an existing document and extract some insights from it.

-1. In Microsoft Edge, open the document [Business Idea.docx](https://github.com/MicrosoftLearning/mslearn-ai-fundamentals/raw/main/data/generative-ai/Business%20Idea.docx) from `https://github.com/MicrosoftLearning/mslearn-ai-fundamentals/raw/main/data/generative-ai/Business%20Idea.docx`.
-Then, when the document opens in Edge, select **Download** to save a copy on your PC.
+1. In Microsoft Edge, open the document [Business Idea.docx](https://github.com/MicrosoftLearning/mslearn-ai-fundamentals/raw/main/data/generative-ai/Business%20Idea.docx) at `https://github.com/MicrosoftLearning/mslearn-ai-fundamentals/raw/main/data/generative-ai/Business%20Idea.docx`.
+Download the document to save a copy on your PC.
 1. Navigate to where you saved the document, usually the **Downloads** folder in Windows, and drag or copy/paste **Business Idea.docx** to your OneDrive.
-1. Open **Business Idea.docx** in **Microsoft Word** on your PC and review the document, which describes some high-level ideas for a cleaning business in New York City.
+1. In your OneDrive, open **Business Idea.docx** in Microsoft Word (closing any welcome messages or notifications of new features) and review the document, which describes some high-level ideas for a cleaning business in New York City.
+If prompted, enable editing.
-1. Find and select the **Copilot** icon on the Word toolbar to open the Copilot pane, as shown here:
+1. Find and select the **Copilot** icon on the Word toolbar to open the Copilot pane, as shown here (your visual theme may vary):

     ![Screenshot of the Copilot pane in Microsoft Word.](./media/generative-ai/copilot-word-pane.png)